 We contribute to the following sustainability objectives :

-Generation Food is one of the 5 flagships of Rikolto's international Food Smart Cities programme.
+Generation Food is one of the 5 flagships of Rikolto's international Good Food for Cities programme.
 Within this programme, Rikolto supports municipalities in formulating food policies and putting them into practice.

 The development of inclusive business models in the food system and the setup of the incubator is done in collaboration with precious partners such as universities, businesses, local food production/distribution initiatives, municipalities and farmer cooperatives.